Special Agent Oso

 Parents Need to Know

-Parents need to know that this series encourages preschoolers to solve puzzles as the main character helps kids work through everyday challenges like brushing their teeth and learning to use the library.
+Parents need to know that Special Agent Oso encourages preschoolers to solve puzzles as the main character helps kids work through everyday challenges like brushing their teeth and learning to use the library.
 Age-appropriate skills like shape recognition, chronology, and spatial relationships are emphasized within the context of the plot, so kids learn while they enjoy the stories.
 The show's best quality is its positive message about the joy to be found in helping others.

 What's the story?